-Therefore, even though Balboa might charge slightly higher interest rates than a bank, you’ll find that they offer higher loan amounts, a streamlined application process, and more lenient requirements.
+Therefore, even though Balboa might charge slightly higher interest rates than a bank, you’ll find that they offer a streamlined application process and more lenient requirements.

 Similar to Balboa, if you’re looking for a larger business auto loan with a faster time to funding, you might consider Currency Finance as a top option.

 To this point, even though larger business auto loans will require greater documentation and be slower to fund, you’ll still find that Currency’s process will be easier and faster than working with a bank.